-Recitation Section TA: The TA is responsible for a section within a large lecture course.
-The lecture is usually given by a faculty member (the instructor of record).
-The lecture class is split into small recitation sections of 20 or 30 students who meet twice a week or so to clarify lecture topics or go over homework problems.
+Recitation Section TA: The TA is responsible for a recitation section within a large lecture course.
+The lecture is given by a faculty member (the instructor of record); occasionally there might be an opportunity for a TA to give a lecture as well.
+The lecture class is split into small recitation sections of 20-30 students who meet once a week to discuss and clarify lecture topics or go over homework problems.